 which depends only on the topological class $[a]$ of $a$.
 Two key properties of $\ch$ are that $\ch([0])= 0$ and the pointwise bound

 which is referred to as the \emph{Bogomoln'yi bound}; see \cite{OTYM2.5} for their proofs.

-In the case $\G= SU(2)$ the topological class of $a$ is fully described by the characteristic class, which is then a multiple of the Chern number $c_2$ of $a$.
-This can be shown to be an integer, and each such integer defines a connected component in the space of finite energy connections in $\R^4$.
-For a general Lie group $\G$ the characteristic number $\ch$ provides only a partial description of the topological class.
+In the case $\G= SU(2)$ the topological class of $a$ is fully described by the characteristic number $\ch$, which is in fact a multiple of the second Chern number $c_2$ computed from $a$.
+The Chern number $c_{2}$ turns out to be an integer, and each such integer defines a connected component in the space of finite energy connections in $\R^4$.
+For a general Lie group $\G$ the characteristic number $\ch$ of a connection $a$ provides only a partial description of the topological class of $a$.